The-Egg-Corp/GoNexus/README.md

 Unofficial Golang client for [NexusMods](https://www.nexusmods.com).\
 Provides a convenient way to interface with the API to avoid sending HTTP requests manually.

+> [!WARNING]
+> This project is very much a **WIP** currently and it is highly likely there will be bugs/missing features.\
+> It is not advised to use this in production until there is a stable release (1.0.0).

 ## Install and Import
 ```console
 go get github.com/the-egg-corp/gonexus